Notice of a Change Healthcare Third-Party Incident

 • Use smaller plates and bowls.
 This will help you feel more satisfied eating smaller amounts of food.

 • Avoid getting too hungry.
 That way, when you are finally able to eat, you can avoid overeating in one sitting.
-Eating small portions every 4 to 6 hours is a good eating pattern for people with GERD.
+Eating small portions every four to six hours is a good eating pattern for people with GERD.

 • Set a cut off time for eating in the evening.
 Your metabolism is most active earlier in the day, which is why it’s a good idea to set a cutoff time for yourself in the evening to stop eating.
-Doerfler recommends 7 pm as a cutoff time so that your stomach has time to empty out its contents before you sleep.
-It may also be helpful to elevate your head when you sleep so that your gastrointestinal juices can’t wash up into your esophagus.
+Doerfler recommends 7:00 pm or 7:30 pm as your eating curfew to give your stomach time to empty completely before going to sleep.
+She says most overeating happens closer to bedtime.
+It may also be helpful to elevate the head of your bed when you sleep so that your gastrointestinal juices can’t wash up into your esophagus.

 What You Eat Matters for Managing GERD